 6.5.1 Special Voting Requirements.
-In order to amend the Bylaws, except as provided in Article 20 with respect to the board of directors, two-thirds (2/3) of the Sector votes cast shall be required to approve the proposed amendment.
+In order to amend the Bylaws, except as provided in Article 20-19 with respect to the board of directors, two-thirds (2/3) of the Industry Sector votes cast shall be required to approve the proposed amendment.
 The substance of the proposed amendment must be contained in the notice of the meeting at which the vote will be taken; provided that, the Members may modify a proposed bylaw amendment at the meeting.
-Two-thirds (2/3) of the Sector votes cast shall be required to approve approved by the board.
-Two-thirds (2/3) of the Sector votes cast shall be required to approve any proposal to terminate the Corporation.
+Two-thirds (2/3) of the Industry Sector votes cast shall be required to approve any proposal to terminate the Corporation.
 To the extent practicable, all Member votes may be held electronically under such terms and conditions as are approved by the Board.

 6.5.2 Change of Dues Structure.
-The Members may change the dues structure by resolution with an affirmative vote of two-thirds (2/3) of the Sector votes cast.
+The Members may change the dues structure by resolution with an affirmative vote of two-thirds (2/3) of the Industry Sector votes cast.

 6.5.3 Fractional Voting Alternative.
-A Sector may adopt fractional voting.
+An Industry Sector may adopt fractional voting.
 Member votes for and against are converted to percentages and multiplied by the applicable sector weight.
 Abstentions are not counted and do not impact the voting tabulation.

 Section 6.6 Quorum.
-A quorum for a meeting of Members is a majority of the Sector votes entitled to vote at the meeting.
-A quorum for a meeting of a Sector is a majority of the Members of that Sector present or voting electronically on matters before the meeting.
+A quorum for a meeting of Members is a majority of the Industry Sector votes entitled to vote at the meeting.
+A quorum for a meeting of an Industry Sector is a majority of the Members of that Industry Sector present or voting electronically on matters before the meeting.
 A quorum is necessary for the transaction of business at a meeting of Members.
-If a quorum is not present, a meeting may be adjourned from time to time for that reason by the Sectors or Members then represented or present.
+If a quorum is not present, a meeting may be adjourned from time to time for that reason by the Industry Sectors or Members then represented or present.

 Section 6.7 Action by Written Ballot.
 An action that may be taken at a regular or special meeting of Members may be taken without a meeting if the Corporation mails or delivers a written ballot to every Member entitled to vote on the matter.
-Whenever possible, voting by Sectors for directors shall be by written ballot preceding the regular meeting of the Members.
+Whenever possible, voting by Industry Sectors for directors shall be by written ballot preceding the regular meeting of the Members.